tushar-gupta-1995/general-notes/Linear Algrbra/Vector-Transformations.md

 # Vectors
 Vectors are just representing direction AND magnitude and NOT position.
 Therefore it is possible to shift position of vector without changing the meaning of vector.
 As long as direction and magnitude is preserved, its the same vector regardless of position.

+# Key Terms

+## Orthogonality
+Two vectors are said to be orthogonal if the angle between them is 90 or they are perpendicular

+## Orthonormality
+Two orthogonal vectors having unit length or magnitude as 1, are `orthonormal` vectors.

+## Normalization
+Preserving the length of a vector while converting it to unit length is called normalization.
+This can be done by dividing the vector by its magnitude.
+Example a vector 3x can be divided by 3 to get its normalized vector which is just x( having magnitude 1 but pointing in same direction as 3x)

 # Linear independence
 Two or more vectors are said to be linearly independent if none of them can be written as a linear combination of the others.
 On the contrary, if at least one of them can be written as a linear combination of the others, then they are said to be linearly dependent.**example:** consider a x-y plane where x is the horizontal axis and y is the vertical axis.
 Now a vector say 2x+3y, is not linearly independent or linearly dependent on the x-y plane.